OQPC drafts Bills for introduction into the Legislative

 staff of OQPC.
 The Parliamentary Counsel is the chief executive of

-Our staff is employed under the Public Service Act 2008
+Our staff is employed under the Public Sector Act

-and is comprised of legislative drafters (who are all lawyers),
+2022 and is comprised of legislative drafters (who are all

-editing and publishing officers, and business services staff who
+lawyers), editing and publishing officers, and business services

 Find out more about us.